 Login by UserID and Password, which are maintained by the Crypto Security Officer, is the primary Identification/Authentication mechanism used to enforce access restrictions for performing or viewing security relevant events.
-Each operator uses a unique password.
+Each entity is uniquely identified with a user ID and password/key.
+Table 5 defines the Identification and Authentication Policy.